A Mom’s Thoughts on Decluttering: Real‑Life Tips for a Less Cluttered Home

 There is hope, friend.
 I know you will find ways that will help you declutter.
 Below, I am sharing with you the things that helped me declutter:

-3. For things I needed to keep but cannot store inside the house, they had to go to the shed.
-This is only helpful for seasonal clothes, decorations, and a small number of sentimental items or “may be useful one day” because I am only human:)
+- For things I needed to keep but cannot store inside the house, they had to go to the shed.
+This is only helpful for toys in rotation, seasonal clothes, decorations, and a small number of sentimental items or “may be useful one day” because I am only human:)

 How about you, what helped you in your decluttering efforts?